RealUI/RealUI/Interface/AddOns/EasyMail/Readme.txt

 - A Forward button is added to the open mail window.
 Clicking this button opens a new mail with "FW:" + <subject> copied into the subject line and the text of the open mail body copied into the new mail body.
 IMPORTANT NOTE: Blizzard's mail system design complicates the automatic forwarding of mail attachments.
 Therefore, attachments cannot be forwarded using this button at this time.
 Only the text of the open mail will be copied into the new mail.
 Attachments must still be moved to the new mail manually.
 However, this new forwarding functionality makes the process a bit less cumbersome, since the new mail will be visible while you are still viewing the mail with attachments.

 - The user is now able to page through the inbox using the mouse wheel.

+- Configuration options allow the user to output money amounts and information about attachments being retreived to the chat window for easy post-process review.

 Configuration